-- -For derivatives quoted on an organised market corresponds to its market price at year end. - -To measure derivatives not traded on an organised market, the IBERDROLA Group uses assumptions in accordance with market conditions at year end.
-In particular, - the fair value of interest rate swaps is calculated as the value discounted at market interest rates of the interest rate swap contract spread. - finally, the fair value of contracts to trade non-financial items falling under the scope of IAS 39 is calculated on the basis of the best estimate of future price curves for the underlying non-financial items at the year end of the consolidated annual accounts, using, wherever possible, prices established on futures markets.
+- For derivatives quoted on an organised market corresponds to its market price at year end. - For derivatives not traded in organized financial markets, IBERDROLA uses assumptions based on market conditions at the balance sheet date.
+In particular: - the fair value of interest rate swaps is calculated as the value discounted at market interest rates of the interest rate swap contract spread. - currency futures are measured by discounting the future cash flows calculated using the forward exchange rates at year end.;